ChristianKomodo/movie-collection/README.md

 - MongoDB connectivity - Create Account, Log In
 - Functionality to save movies to your personal watch list
 - Ability to click "Watched" after you have seen it
+- "Like" button functionality for favorite movies

+### Possible Features

+- **Movie Chooser** - Enter a friend's user code to compare your list to theirs and see which movie you both want to see

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.